-Animal reproduction studies have not been conducted.
-Use of HBIG is not contraindicated in pregnant women and may be used for postexposure prophylaxis when indicated (CDC, 2001).
-In addition, use of HBIG has been evaluated to reduce maternal to fetal transmission of hepatis B virus during pregnancy (ACOG, 2007)
+Use of HBIG is not contraindicated in pregnant females and may be used for postexposure prophylaxis when indicated (CDC 2001).
+In addition, use of HBIG has been evaluated to reduce maternal to fetal transmission of hepatis B virus during pregnancy (ACOG 2007)

 • It is used to prevent hepatitis B infection.

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away: